inbo/n2khab-monitoring/git_workflow.md

 See also [these Git workshop materials](https://inbo.github.io/git-course/index.html).
 - the [GitHub flow](https://guides.github.com/introduction/flow/)

-Several frontends for Git can do the job (or some part of it), and you can use [Git](https://git-scm.com/) in full on the command line.
+In this document we add some specific conventions.

-Here we add some specific conventions.
+Several Git frontends can do the job (or parts of it), and you can use [Git](https://git-scm.com/) in full on the command line.

 ## Commit messages: specific, concise and topical